 There is some dispute about the birthplace of Charles Babbage but as stated in the Oxford Dictionary of National Biography, Babbage was born at 44 Crosby Row at Walworth Road in London, England.
 A blue plaque has been placed along the junction of Walworth Road and Larcom Street to commemorate the birth of this brilliant man.

-Charles Babbage was just one of four children born to Betsy and Benjamin Babbage.
+Charles Babbage was one of four children born to Betsy Plumleigh Teape and Benjamin Babbage.
 His father was a banker and he was the partner of William Praed.
 Together they founded Praed’s & Co. of Fleet Street London in 1801.

-When he was 8 years of age, Charles Babbage was sent to Alphington near Exeter for schooling and to recover from a fever that nearly ended his life.
-For some years, he attended the King Edward VI Grammar School located in Totnes South Devin but he was in such poor health that he had to make the switch to private tutors.
+When he was 8 years of age, Charles Babbage was sent to the countryside at Alphington near Exeter for schooling to help him recover from a fever that had nearly ended his life.
+Later he also attended the King Edward VI Grammar School in Totnes, South Devon but due to his poor health he returned home and was educated by private tutors.

-Sometime later, he made his way to the 30-student Holmwood academy located in Bake Street in EinField Middlesex and he was placed under the tutelage of the reverend Stephen Freeman.
-The academy had a library where Babbage’s love of mathematics blossomed.
-As he was attending classes in the academy he was also learning from two other private tutors.
-At the age of about 16 or 17 Babbage went back to Totnes to study and had a tutor from Oxford.
-It was under this tutor that he learned enough about classic math to be admitted to Cambridge.
+Later still, he attended the small Holmwood academy in Enfield, Middlesex.
+The academy had a library and there Babbage’s love of mathematics blossomed.
+At the age of about 16 or 17 Babbage went back to Totnes to study and also had a tutor from Oxford.
+It was under this tutor that he learnt the Classics so that he could be admitted to Cambridge.

-While in Cambridge, he teamed up with such notable names like John Herschel, George Peacock, and other friends to form the Analytical society.
-He was also a member of other clubs such as the Ghost club where they investigated supernatural happenings.
-The Extractors Club that he was a member of made it their mission to liberate members from the madhouse in the event that anyone was ever committed to one.
+While in Cambridge, he teamed up with notable names like John Herschel and George Peacock to form the Analytical society.
+He was also a member of other clubs including the Ghost Club which investigated supernatural happenings and The Extractors Club where members professed to liberate one another from the madhouse in the event that anyone was ever committed.

 Babbage and his machines

 His machines were considered as one of the very first mechanical computers ever to be invented.
-The fact that they were not actually used for computing was not due to a design flaw.
-Rather, it was to be blamed on lack of funding and some personality problems.
+The fact that they were not actually built was not due to a design flaw but rather, it was due to lack of funding.

-While the machines he came up with were mechanical and bulky they had a basic design that is similar to the modern computer.
+While the machines he designed were mechanical and bulky they the basic concept is similar to the modern computer.
 It is for this reason why he is often looked at as one of the pioneers of computers.

 Charles Babbage died on Oct.
-18, 1871.
+18, 1871, aged 79.
 He is buried in the Kensal Green Cemetery in London.
 Cause of death was “renal inadequacy”.
-One half of his brain is preserved in Hunterian Museum in the Royal College of Surgeons while the other half can be viewed in the London Science Museum.